Esotericism, Magic, and Occultism at Southwest Popular/American Culture Association Feb 23-26, 2022, Albuquerque, New Mexico

 Reactions and polemics against esoteric/occult/magical beliefs and practices.

-SWPACA will offer registration reimbursement awards for the best graduate student papers in a variety of categories.
-Submissions of accepted, full papers are due January 1, 2021.
-SWPACA will also offer registration reimbursement awards for select undergraduate and graduate students in place of our traditional travel awards.
-For more information, visit http://southwestpca.org/conference/graduate-student-awards/.
-Registration for the conference will be open and available in late fall.
-Watch your email for details!
+SWPACA offers monetary awards for the best graduate student papers in a variety of categories.
+Submissions of accepted, full papers are due January 1.
+For more information, visit http://southwestpca.org/conference/graduate-student-awards/

-If you have any questions about the Esotericism, Occultism, and Magic area, please contact its Area Chair, Dr. George J. Sieg (email@example.com) / 505 440 2105
+If you have any questions about the Esotericism, Occultism, and Magic area, please contact its Area Chair, Dr. George J. Sieg, Southwestern Indian Polytechnic Institute, email@example.com / 505 440 2105

 We look forward to receiving your submissions!